A guide to visiting magical Sintra from Lisbon!

 It’s a place I love taking family and friends to, for a day trip out of Lisbon. and I feel that no trip to Lisbon is complete without at least paying a visit to this enchanting town.

 Sintra is one of those truly romantic destinations, allowing you to escape reality and making you feel as if you’ve just stepped into some lavish bygone era.
-Wedged on the side of a mountain and surrounded by lush forests, this is a very special place.
+Wedged on the side of a mountain and surrounded by lush forests, that is also home to some of the top Portugal hiking spots too, this is a very special place.

-The various palaces, castles and estates bear testament to the days that Sintra served as the summer residence of the Portuguese royals.
+The various palaces, castles and estates bear testament to the days that Sintra served as the summer residence of the Portuguese royals and is home to some of Portugal’s most opulent sites.
 And as a result, today it is classified as a UNESCO heritage site for it’s cultural significance.

 With Sintra being situated only about 30 – 40 km’s outside of central Lisbon and easily accessible by a 40 min train ride, it’s a perfect day out of the city!